Lightning-AI/litgpt/howto/finetune_full.md

 1. Follow the instructions in the [README](../README.md) to install the dependencies.
 2. Download and convert the weights following our [guide](download_stablelm.md).
-3. If you want to utilize more than one GPU, you should `pip install deepspeed`.
-4. Download the data and generate the Alpaca instruction tuning dataset:
+3. Download the data and generate the Alpaca instruction tuning dataset:

 ```bash
 python scripts/prepare_alpaca.py --checkpoint_dir checkpoints/tiiuae/falcon-7b